ODIN: Open Data In Neurophysiology: Advancements, Solutions & Challenges: Key Technical Hurdles and Solutions

-\paragraph{\textbf{Data Curation.}} Discussions also covered how experimental information — such as session or subject exclusions from analyses — is currently stored in laboratory notebooks or separate databases.
-Integrating this information into the NWB standard is crucial for fully understanding dataset usage and interpreting analysis results.
-However, since these annotations are highly specific and free-form, breakout participants debated best practices for including them in NWB files while maintaining flexibility to accommodate diverse experimental designs.
+\paragraph{\textbf{Data Curation.}} As mentioned above, experimental information like session or subject exclusions is frequently stored in laboratory notebooks or separate databases, yet integrating it into the data sharing process is vital for a complete understanding of dataset usage and proper interpretation of analyses.
+Since such annotations are often highly context-specific and free-form, determining how to embed them within data standards while maintaining sufficient flexibility for various experimental designs remains the object of ongoing discussions.
+These considerations again reflect the broader issue of standardizing experimental metadata in neurophysiology, where efforts must balance strict requirements with the fluidity needed to accommodate a spectrum of research approaches.

-In summary, these discussions underscore the broader challenge of standardizing experimental metadata.
-Community-driven standards are essential to accommodate the complexities of neurophysiology research, striking a balance between strict standards and the flexibility needed for compatibility across various experimental designs.
+\paragraph{\textbf{Provenance Storage.}} Determining where to store provenance information—inputs, settings, and outputs from computational analyses—is another key consideration.
+Some standards and data management systems record provenance in separate files from the data.
+ALPACA, for instance, stores these data in Resource Description Framework (RDF) files \citep{Kohler2024}, while DataJoint uses a database-backed processing pipeline \citep{Yatsenko2018}.
+In contrast, data standards such as NWB aim to store all information related to an experiment within a single file.
+Provenance information could be integrated into the NWB standard by, for example, recording information similar to what is stored in RDF files directly into single NWB files.
+However, this would require adding another layer of complexity to creating NWB files and maintaining the NWB standard.
+Thus, leaving provenance management to external systems might be more practical.

-\subsubsection{Common Infrastructure and Computational Reproducibility}
+\subsection{Common Infrastructure and Computational Reproducibility}

-The reliability of neurophysiology data processing and analysis is often jeopardized by the fact that software packages depend on specific environments and operating systems, both of which can vary widely in behavior and availability.
-Details as to which versions were used for software packages and their dependencies, and what environment they were installed in are seldom recorded alongside analysis results.
-This complicating the processes of reproducing results and of verifying how certain software bugs could affect data analysis outcomes.
+Neurophysiology data processing and analyses often depend on software packages with specific environmental and operating system requirements.
+Versions of these packages, their dependencies, and their installation environments are seldom recorded alongside analysis results.
+This omission complicates both the reproduction of results and the assessment of software bugs’ potential impact on data analysis outcomes.

-\paragraph{\textbf{Containerization as a Solution.}} The potential of using containerization, through tools like Docker, to address these reproducibility challenges was discussed.
-Docker containers package an application with all of its dependencies into a single unit, ensuring it runs consistently across different computing environments.
-Writing a Dockerfile, which documents all commands necessary to build the application's environment and install necessary packages, facilitates the process of containerization \cite{Nust2020}.
-Using this approach, researchers to share not only their data but also the exact computational environment used to process that data, enhancing the reproducibility of scientific results.